Esri/i3s-spec/profiles/bim/docs/layer.md

 Since a BIM layer may have a associated featureService, care must be taken to match BIM sublayer IDs with the service.
-In practice, if the BIM model has  `n` sublayers numbered [0,n-1], the featureService will have [0,n-1] _concrete_ sublayers, so the BIM layer itself and its `groups` must be assigned an `id` greater or equal to `n`
+In practice, if the BIM model has  `n` sublayers numbered [0,n-1] matching the featureService sublayers, then the `ids` for the scene layer and its groups must be greater or equal to `n`

 ```
 +-- layers